sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="removeRegistrationOrDeviceTokenByToken"></a>
 # **removeRegistrationOrDeviceTokenByToken**
-> InlineResponse20026 removeRegistrationOrDeviceTokenByToken(userId, tokenType, token, apiToken)
+> RemoveRegistrationOrDeviceTokenByTokenResponse removeRegistrationOrDeviceTokenByToken(userId, tokenType, token, apiToken)

 Remove a registration or device token - When unregistering a specific token